rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > **justification**
 >
+> Suggested by @manishearth.
+Useful for identifying problems within project governance.
+>
 > **TODO**
 >
 > Can this be multiple choice?

-### How healthy do you feel your team is?
+### How healthy do you feel your team/working group/project group is?

+*Skip if not a member of the rust project.*

 TODO Free Form or multiple choice?

 > **justification**
 >
+> Useful for sentiment analysis and gagues the severity of the problems identified
->
+> in the subsequent questions.

 ### What do you feel your teams prospects for growth are?
-This includes weather or not you think your team should grow.
+This includes whether or not you think your team should grow.

 TODO Free Form or multiple choice?

 > **justification**
 >
->
+> Suggested by @manishearth.

 ### Are you burnt out or do you feel you're at risk of burning out?